Thomas Dalton (abolitionist): Prince Hall Freemason

 Dalton joined the Prince Hall Freemasonry Lodge in 1825 to build a network who could improve the lives of African Americans.
-He was selected Grand Master of the lodge from 1831–1832 and again from 1863-1872.
+He was selected Grand Master of the lodge from 1831 to 1832 and again from 1863 to 1872.
 Dalton was recognized as an "eloquent senior warden" of the organization.

 He and abolitionist David Walker oversaw the publication of John T. Hilton's An Address, Delivered Before the African Grand Lodge of Boston, No. 459, June 24th, 1828, by John T. Hilton: On the Annual Festival, of St. John the Baptist (Boston, 1828).